wp-plugins/ts-widget-pack/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Widget Pack is a ThematoSoup plugin that enables essential, yet powerful features for your WordPress website.
+Widget Pack is a WordPress plugin that enables essential, yet powerful features for your website.

 == Description ==